 Just as with columns, the task parameters can be given a background color or a different font.
 Since a task does not have a grid, this will only be applied to form parameters.

 More information on conditional layouts can be found here.

-Tasks within a table can be grouped together to display them logically.
+Table tasks can be grouped together to display them logically.
 Both the groups and the tasks within a group can be put in a sequence.
 When tasks are grouped, they can be displayed in two ways in the context menu:

-Through a sub-menu
+- Through a sub-menu.

-Separated by separators
+- Separated by separators.